Saadboussof/PrSudo/README.md

 ## Game Rules
 The game is played on a 9x7 board with special zones:
-- Rivers (blue areas) that only certain animals can cross
+- Rivers that only certain animals can cross
-- Traps (green areas) that weaken enemy pieces
+- Traps that weaken enemy pieces
-- Sanctuaries (orange areas) where pieces cannot be captured
+- Sanctuaries where pieces cannot be captured

 ### Animal Hierarchy
 1. ELEPHANT (strongest)